 Study Design:

+Ethics approval was obtained for this study from the institution’s Research Ethics Board (REB numbers: )

 This cross-sectional study employed a mixed-methods self-administered online questionnaire consisting of nine questions.
 The responses were scored using multiple choice, yes/no, an analog scale and an open-ended free-text response.
 The analog scale was anchored with verbal descriptions to ensure comparability between participants, while facilitating parametric statistical analysis.
-The contents of the questionnaire consist of: the percentage of surgeries performed by the participant using TEES, whether the participant uses a specialized TEES instrument set and the degree to which an instrument that addresses the following difficulties would be of use to the participant:
+Participant demographics included the percentage of cholesteatoma surgeries performed using TEES as well as whether the surgeon uses a specialized TEES instrument set.
+Participants were asked the degree to which an instrument that addresses the following challenges would be of use to the participant:

-Table 1: List of difficulties experienced during TEES for which new instruments may be required.
+Table 1: List of challenges experienced during TEES for which new instruments may be required.